sarthakbua/TMLC-MEGA-GUIDED-PROJECTS/README.md

 In this program they will touch upon data exploration, data mamgement and make ready for various  Machine learning algorithm based on python.

 ### Guided RTA analysis
+This data contains traffic related data like driver details , road condition , days weather etc, task is to build classification model to predict accidents like minor ,sever, medium